rticulate/import/README.md

 ### Choosing where the imported functions are placed

+By default, imported objects are placed in a separate entity in the search path called "imports" (@lionel- suggests naming such entities  "pied-à-terres", meaning living units some distance away from primary residence).
 One can also specify which names to use in the search path and use several to group imports: